achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 *   Can pick locks too
 *   Very stealthy
 *   Boxer's physique
 *   Associate of Cason Stadler (Iraq war buddy?)
 *   Will shoot an unarmed foe

 ### Jim Bob Luke
-* Tough-as-nails private detective
+* Tough-as-nails private detective; very capable in combat
-* Acts like a redneck and uses racial/ethnic slurs
+* Acts like a redneck and uses racial/ethnic slurs (calls Mexicans "Fritos"); is not racist, but cultivates a hick/redneck image
+* Has a network of connections
+* Experienced investigator with great instincts
+* Drives "the red bitch"
+* Known to raise pigs

 ### Charlie Blank
 * Detective, worked with Hanson
 * Friend to Hap and Leonard
-* Work a porkpie hat and a K-Mart suit
+* Wore a porkpie hat and a K-Mart suit